ayr-ton/awesome-geek-podcasts/README.md

 * [Ubuntu Podcast](http://ubuntupodcast.org) - A lively and upbeat podcast made by members of the Ubuntu UK LoCo that includes news, discussion and interviews from the Ubuntu and Open Source communities.
 * [Web of Tomorrow](https://www.orbit.fm/weboftomorrow/) - Podcast about JavaScript and front-end web development.
 * [Weird Trick Mafia](https://weirdtrickmafia.fm/) - A podcast about tech, feelings, open source, and /dev/urandom.
+* [Watch Out for Fireballs!](https://www.watchoutforfireballs.com/) - A game club podcast, focused on retro and non-current games.
 * [Why Are Computers](https://whyarecomputers.com/) - A podcast about computers and computer programs and why.
 * [WIRED's Webmonkey Podcast](https://www.wired.com/series/webmonkey/) - Glance behind the scenes of WIRED.com with the tech team.